raul23/search-ebooks/README.rst

-  * The ``txt`` and ``pdf`` versions of *The Ethics of Aristotle by Aristotle* show different number of matches because they are not the same translations and hence the word *knowledge* might come from the introduction (written by another author) or the translator's footnotes.
+  * The ``txt`` and ``pdf`` versions of *The Ethics of Aristotle by Aristotle* show different number of matches because they are not the same translations and hence the word "knowledge" might come from the introduction (written by another author) or the translator's footnotes, depending on the version of the text.
   * On the other hand, the ``txt`` and ``epub`` versions of *Politics_ A Treatise on Government by Aristotle* show the same number of matches because they are both the same translation.
   * As explained previously, *The Republic by Plato.pdf* is not included in the matches because it is a file with images only and since we didn't use the ``--ocr`` flag, the file couldn't be converted to ``.txt``.
+    The next example makes use of the ``--ocr`` flag.

 Search documents with images
 ----------------------------